 The information herein on "Antiviral Strategies For The Body" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.